 I want to use speech on the Mac.
-I support some Mac Speech users, and I think Apple is doing some key things right with speech on mobile - more about that later.
+I support some Mac Speech users who are using Mac Dragon or the native speech built into the Mac, I'm watching how the native Mac Speech input is developing, but that hasn't changed much since last year.
+I also think Apple is doing some key things right with speech on mobile - more about that later.
 But currently the most powerful way to use speech hands-free is on Windows.
+That's what I'm going to demonstrate.